FEROZGAMES/tx_angularjs-nodejs-realtime-server-monitor/README.md

 1. later, open the "config.js" file and enter the appropriate parameters: you need to configure IP's both htpp server, such as the connection to the database MongoDB data; the "env" (environment) option accepts two values (string): 'development' or 'production'; the "adminRoom" field now don't has a very important use, simply put any name, but it has already implemented for future server upgrade.

+2. open the files "html/controller/00-chatNode.js" and "html/controller/01-filtrar.js" and enter the corresponding IP to connect to websocket.

-2. you have to install all of the packages dependencies nodejs server (found in the 'package.json' file) by entering the following command console:
+3. you have to install all of the packages dependencies nodejs server (found in the 'package.json' file) by entering the following command console:

 	npm install